 Students who graduate from Georgia Piedmont Technical College and excel in their course work are recognized at graduation.
-At least 50 percent of all credit must be earned at Georgia Piedmont Technical College to receive consideration for honors.
+At least 50 percent of all credit for diplomas and degrees must be earned at GPTC to receive considerations (25 percent for TCCs.
 Computation will be based on all course work completed at Georgia Piedmont Technical College.
 The following grade point averages will be used in the selection of students who receive honors recognition: